Indian Institute of Petroleum

 The Director General of CSIR based in Delhi, Dr. Nallathamy Kalaiselvi, is the head of the parent organization.
-Dr. Anjan Ray has been the Director of the institute since November 2016.
+Dr.Harender Singh Bisht has been the Director of the institute since 2023.

 Spread over a campus of 250 acre, it is situated in Dehradun, the capital of Uttarakhand state, on National Highway 72 (NH 72).
 Established through an act of parliament in the year 1959, it started in New Delhi in 1960 and finally in Dehradun since 1963.
 It sought organisational help from Institut français du pétrole (IFP), France, a petroleum research organisation, under UNESCO programme during 1960 to 1964.

 An ISO 9001 certified institute, IIP develops processes and products for petroleum refining and petrochemical industries, training of personnel in oil and petrochemical industries, and assisting in formulation of standards for petroleum products.
 The institute acquired the ISO 9001 certification in 1998.

 The Institute has a sanctioned research staff strength of 120 R&D scientists supported by 224 technical personnel and 213 administrative staff.
 It is equipped with state of the art R&D facilities including pilot plants.
 The annual budget of the institute is around INR 100 crores (USD 12 Million).
 The institute is recognized by over 14 universities to conduct research leading to Doctorate degree.